24 July 2023

 ZFS, Unraid Array, or Hybrid?
 Choosing the Right Storage Solution for Your Needs

 To ZFS or not to ZFS, that is the question.
-This guide walks you through 3 potential Unraid storage setups to help you determine the optimal location for your media files on Unraid
+This guide walks you through 3 potential Unraid storage setups to help you determine the optimal location for your media files on Unraid.

 ZFS home